 Hearing people’s feedback about your employee is one piece of data.
 A skilled leader will take that feedback, combined with their observations and judgment to truly assess an employee’s performance and their potential.

-In the right circumstance, with the right culture, set and support, a 360 feedback process can be a powerful tool.
+In the right circumstance, with the right culture, set and support, a 360 feedback process is a powerful tool.
 Make sure you think through these factors before you decide how to run peer feedback for your team and your company.

 Beth Steinberg is the Founder of Mensch Ventures, a People and Talent Advisory Firm.